877-224-2434

 • 2x4 lumber studs with treated sill plates, 16 inches on center

-• Ceiling bulk heads framed around all existing plumbing, mechanical and electrical utilities
+• Ceiling bulkheads framed around all existing plumbing, mechanical, and electrical utilities

 • Proper headers for doorways to maximize ceiling height